cadueam/cadueam/README.md

 ### Hi there, my name is Carlos👋

-I'm a graphic designer with a foot in coding, so i decided to change my carreer and since the 01/2023 im learning how to code!
+I'm a graphic designer with a foot in coding, so I decided to change my career, and since January 2023, I've been learning how to code!

 ```javascript
   const Cadu = {